 Sixth, Ellen White played a passive role during the discussion of the doctrine, although she was not confortable with David Arnold's teaching, she remained silence on her position; during that crucial moment of the early movement, the vision helped them to be able to clarify some concepts and contrasting truth from error, until finally, unity reigned among them.
-Her later publications show additional details on the activity of the saints during the millennium, with
+Her

-2 specific words used by her accompanying angel.
+1 later publications show additional details on the activity of the saints during the millennium, with 2 specific words used by her accompanying angel.

-3 Seventh, the doctrine of the millennium was not dependent nor did it hinge on the pre-
+Seventh, the doctrine of the millennium was not dependent nor did it hinge on the pregreat controversy metanarrative, and the involvement of the redeemed in the judgment 6